pablocappetta/grupo_4_musify/README.md

 ## Who are we?

-We are a group of four students from [Digital House] that will change the music production standards.
+We are a group of four students from [Digital House] that will change the music standards.

-Our goal is to provide you a platform where you can search, try and buy multiple sound kits to improve your sound.
+Our goal is to provide you a platform where you can search, try and buy multiple sound kits to improve your productions.

 <br/>